-If you’re ready to learn to love yourself a little better, we’ve got the perfect playlist for you.
+If you’re ready to learn to love yourself a little better or need some affirmations for self-esteem we’ve got the perfect playlist for you.
 Here are twenty artists who have sung fantastic songs about self love.

 Steinfeld’s debut single isn’t just about having confidence in yourself, although that is part of it.
 It’s also about learning to – ahem – satisfy yourself without anyone else’s help.
 In all seriousness, it’s a very empowering track, especially for young women, that stresses how you don’t need anyone else around to feel pleasure.

 Steinfeld wanted to make her self-love ode subtle enough that it would be able to get radio play, whilst still making her message clear.
 In the official music video for “Love Myself”, she wore a bodysuit reading ‘Self Service’, just to get her point across.

 “Me Too” – Meghan Trainor

 Meghan Trainor celebrates herself in this up-tempo pop track.
 She’s thrilled to be able to wake up every day loving who she is, flexing the incredible life she leads and wondering who that hot girl is in the mirror (spoiler: it’s her).
 “If I was you, I’d wanna be me too,” she sings.

 Despite Trainor’s self-love message, editors working on her music video felt the need to slim down her waist in several shots.
 Trainor was shocked at the result and pulled the music video, releasing a statement to explain that she never approved the edit.
 An unedited version of the video was released shortly afterwards.